numiralofe/fuzzy-sec/pages/shared_services.md

 For the message queueing the chosen solution is RabbitMQ because its a system that can scale to process and handle thousands of messages in simultaneous.

-For the inmemory database, the chosen solution is Redis again by the same reasons as RabbitMQ.
+For the inmemory database, the chosen solution is Redis again by the same scalability reasons has RabbitMQ.

+We need to take in account that any of this data is meant to be persisted.

 On this area we also have a nomad cluster and both services are deployed inside the cluster, since this will allow us to set scaling policies for both services in case its required to scale them.